Pfern/ADER17/material/ADER17_practical.md

 # Learning Outcome 7: Generate tables of counts using the alignment and a reference gene annotation

-## LO 7.2 - The process of generating gene counts from genome aligments
+## LO 7.1 - The process of generating gene counts from genome aligments

+To perform differential expression analysis we now need to count, for each sample, how many times a different transcript/gene is read.

+.
+Reads that equally map to multiple genome regions have a low mapping quality.
+But the way this is handled depends on the aligner.
+Bwa randomly attributes a read to one of the sites; Hisat obtains all sites (up to a certain given number of k sites).

+To be as safe as possible, we would remove duplicates to avoid pcr artifacts.
+Nonetheless, given that duplicates can be frequent in RNA-Seq, usually we do not remove them.

+If we have strand information,

+If we

 The presence of DNA contaminant and immature RNA may influence counts.

 In the large mammalian genomes, it is common for gene models to overlap.

+Notice that counting is not the same as .

 Question: what parameters we need to consider when counting?

 [mapping quality: namely, do we include or not the multiple alignments; stranded or not!]

-## LO 7.3 - Use tools such as htseq-counts to generate table of gene counts
+## LO 7.2 - Use tools such as htseq-counts to generate table of gene counts

-Usually, to perform differential expression analysis, one needs to count how many times a different transcript/gene is read.
-A popular tool to generate these counts from a SAM/BAM file is htseq-count 25 .
+A popular tool to generate these counts from a SAM/BAM file is [htseq-count](http://www-huber.embl.de/HTSeq).

 TASK: Open example_RNA_counts.htseq.tab in the text editor or in a spreadsheet How would you about checking which genes are differential expressed?
-From these count files several methods can be then used to perform statistical tests.
-Given that sequencing data is based on discrete counts, most of the popular methods are based on derivations of the binomial distribution.
-Similarly to microarrays, there are many available tools to perform these analysis using the R language (such as edger and DESeq).

-TASK: Open example_RNA_counts.edger_analysis.tab and Dmelano_rnaseq.bayseq_diff.txt with a text editor or in a spreadsheet.
-How would you go about selecting genes of interest?
-What would you do with this list?
-Is statistically significant the same as biologically significant?
-NOTE: Several experiments can have different numbers of reads sequenced (for the same amount of RNA).
-Moreover, gene length also influences the number of counts.
-One common normalization is to transform counts into FPKM (fragments per kb per million aligned reads).
-Nonetheless this measure needs to be used with caution, particularly when comparing different loci.
+[ND: htseq-count, by default, uses strand information... ask them to test these settings]

 Task: Use qualimap to generate gene counts.
 Use

+[ND: Prepare the Drosophila example to allow to run many different things without having to wait a long time] [ND: Prepare the GTF with just a few relevant genes for the Drosophila example...]
+[ND: Prepare cDNA for that too... for salmon]
+[ND: Add bedtools overlap??]

 Run a Salmon alignment: no SAM/BAM is generated.

+TODO: Run htseq-count with .
+Similarly to the alignments, only run one at a time during the course.

 [ND: mention SeqMonk?]